20 types of vacation homes for second-home buyers

 A photo of a luxury beach house, one of the many types of vacation homes.

-Beach houses offer the quintessential coastal retreat, putting you steps away from the sand and surf.
+One of the most popular types of vacation homes, beach houses offer the quintessential coastal retreat, putting you steps away from the sand and surf.
 Imagine waking up to the sound of crashing waves, spending your days sunbathing and enjoying breathtaking sunrises or sunsets.
-A beach house is perfect for families with children or water enthusiasts who want to indulge in water sports like surfing, kayaking or paddleboarding.
+A beach house is perfect for families with children or water enthusiasts who want to indulge in water sports like surfing, kayaking or paddle boarding.

 ProsCons